anorak6435/CStupid/readme.md

 # CStupid
-A language for making visuals on the HTML canvas and python turtle module
+A language for making visuals on the HTML canvas and python (pygame / turtle) module

 starting with general features for programming languages
-## features for the grammar
-A. rules
-B. Tag

 ## features for the language
 1. comments
 2. variables